-Vaccines for Preterm Infants
+Vaccines for Premature Babies

 Preemies are babies born before week 37 of pregnancy.
 In the last trimester of pregnancy, the fetus receives from the mother, through the placenta, antibodies against various bacteria and viruses.
 Because premature babies are born before the end of pregnancy, they receive fewer antibodies through the placenta in comparison with babies born after a full term of pregnancy.